A Montessori-Based Approach to Faith Formation

 Sacred Space The Pio Atrium Classes are held in the Pio Atrium, a peaceful environment designed for prayer, study, and reflection.
 It invites children into a deeper experience of God’s presence.
 Hands-On, Meditation - After a brief presentation by the catechist, children are free to explore the materials independently.
 This tactile engagement fosters meditation and a personal relationship with Jesus, the Good Shepherd—who calls each child by name.

-A Rich Legacy Developed over 50 years ago by Dr. Sofia Cavalletti, a biblical scholar, and Gianna Gobbi, a Montessori educator, the Catechesis of the Good Shepherd builds on the educational philosophy of Maria Montessori.
-The first Atrium was founded in Rome, and today, this method is embraced in 22 countries worldwide.
-Offered at the Shrine of St. Padre Pio.
 We are blessed to offer this transformative program at The Shrine of St. Padre Pio of Pietrelcina, serving the youngest members of our community with love, reverence, and a deep commitment to their spiritual growth.

 The Child: A Sacred Relationship with God.
 “He calls his own sheep by name and leads them out.” — John 10:3.